Error Reference

 tool 'my-tool' mcp configuration with type 'http' cannot use 'container' fieldCause: An HTTP MCP server configuration includes the container: field, which is only valid for stdio-based servers.

-Solution: Remove the container: field from HTTP configurations:
+Solution: Remove the container: field from HTTP MCP server configurations.

 Section titled “Strict Mode Custom MCP Server Requires Network Configuration”Error Message: